Ed.S. in Educational Leadership

 Total Credits30

-The student should carefully select his/her chair after thorough conversations with the approved Educational Leadership faculty members.
-The chair will serve as the student's primary advisor.
-The committee, as a whole, is subject to the approval of the Head of the Department of Education.
-Chairs and members of a student's committee are subject to change.
-In addition, revision to the program of study can be made during the course of study with the chair's approval.
+Candidates will have a three-member committee.
+The chair and one other member must be from the Department of Education faculty.
+The committee is subject to the approval of the Head of the Department of Education.
+A Chair will be initially appointed and serve as the student’s primary advisor.
+Chairs and members of a student’s committee are subject to change.
+In addition, revisions to the program of study may be made during the course of study with the chair’s approval.

 Comprehensive Examination/Professional Paper